ajitsingh98/Data-Science-Interview-Questions-Answers/descriptive_statistics.md

 ---

-3. When should we use median instead of mean?
+Q. When should we use median instead of mean?
 When should we use mean instead of median?

 <details><summary><b>Answer</b></summary>